 Wada Beach 若狭和田ビーチ

-Fukui Prefecture is home to some amazing beaches, but none of them compare to the pellucid waters and clean white sands of Wakasa Wada Beach.
-Located in Takahama, the westernmost town of Fukui, Wakasa Wada Beach is internationally recognized for the quality of its waters and the array of services it offers to beachgoers.
+Fukui Prefecture is home to some amazing beaches, but none of them compare to the clear waters and clean white sands of Wakasa Wada Beach.
+Located in Takahama, the westernmost town of Fukui, Wakasa Wada Beach has been awarded the Blue Flag international environmental certification for beaches and marinas and is internationally recognized for the quality of its waters and the array of services it offers to beachgoers.

 - The spectacular summer fireworks display

 - The beautiful sunset across the water at dusk

 - The chance to explore the area by SUP (stand up paddleboard)

 How to Get There